 just after the bridge, turn left along the cycle path, passing under the railway.

 cycle on alongside the canal, a ring canal around a polder.
 Pass new housing, and then the Amsterdam Science Park.
+The windowless buildings are data centres.

 after the small run-down houses, follow the LF20a signs, turn left, and then right, onto the dike of the Amsterdam-Rhine Canal.